Chris Christie drops from 2024 presidential race, ending anti-Trump run

 “That’s more important than my own personal ambitions,” he added.

-The decision came five days ahead of the first-in-the-nation Iowa caucuses, the starting gun for voting in the Republican primary race.
+The decision came five days ahead of the first-in-the-nation Iowa caucuses, the starting gun for voting in the Republican primary.

 Christie was polling in fifth place in the Republican primary campaign, about 58 points behind Trump, according to a polling average by FiveThirtyEight.
 In recent days, Christie had come under pressure to give up on his quixotic campaign.

 He had hung his hopes on winning the Jan.
-23 New Hampshire primary, but that goal has seemed increasingly out of reach.
-His exit could help Nikki Haley, the former South Carolina governor and the most moderate contender still in the race.
+23 New Hampshire primary, but that goal seemed increasingly out of reach.
+His exit could help Nikki Haley, the former South Carolina governor and the most moderate contender left in the race.

+As Christie departed the race Wednesday evening, hot mic audio emerged in which he appeared to say that Haley is going to “get smoked” and that Gov. Ron DeSantis of Florida, who is running alongside Haley and far behind Trump, sounded “petrified” in a recent phone call.

+Trump said on social media that Christie had been caught making a “very truthful statement” about Haley.

+Haley issued a statement saying that she counts Christie as a long-time friend.

+“I commend him on a hard-fought campaign,” she said in the statement.
+“Voters have a clear choice in this election: the chaos and drama of the past or a new generation of conservative leadership.”

-It is not clear how many of his would-be votes will flow to Haley, or if never-Trump Republicans might simply sit out the primary.
+It is not clear how many of Christie’s would-be votes will flow to Haley, or if never-Trump Republicans might simply sit out the primary.

 “He was the only one running the true anti-Trump campaign,” said Scott Jennings, a Republican strategist from Kentucky.
-But he added that Christie’s departure might offer at least some boost to Haley in relatively moderate New Hampshire, which is seen as the state most likely to spurn Trump in the primary.
+But Jennings added that Christie’s exit might offer at least some boost to Haley in relatively moderate New Hampshire, which is seen as the state most likely to spurn Trump in the primary.

 Christie, 61, endorsed Trump after dropping from the 2016 White House race.
-But he issued a straightforward apology for supporting the former president in an ad he released earlier this month.
+But he issued a straightforward apology in an ad he released earlier this month.